Let our deep legal expertise and technology-enabled processes guide you in your U.S. immigration journey

 Well, this wouldn’t be much of a success story if there wasn’t good news.
 Fortunately, the USCIS saw the reasoning in our explanation and approved the H3 visa for the individual.
 It just goes to show that the right strategy can turn a hefty RFE into an approval.

 If you are in a difficult immigration situation and you don’t think you will qualify for an H3 or any other work visa, don’t lose hope!
-The lawyers here at SGM Law Group are highly experienced with unorthodox and difficult cases.
+The lawyers at VisaNation Law Group are highly experienced with unorthodox and difficult cases.
 So whether you’ve received an H3 visa RFE or are just starting on the immigration journey, we’re here for you.